 We have built a portfolio of performance and offset credits that are registered in the Alberta TIER credit market.
-These credits were accumulated through early action on emission reduction initiatives and from achieving emission levels below specified reduction targets.
-These assets will either be used to reduce carbon cost obligations imposed by provincial output-based performance standard (OBPS) programs that are subject to the Federal carbon pricing benchmark or sold to other regulated parties.
+These credits were accumulated through early action on emission intensity reduction initiatives and from achieving emission intensity levels below specified reduction targets.
+These assets are expected to either be used to reduce carbon cost obligations imposed by provincial output-based performance standard (OBPS) programs that are subject to the Federal carbon pricing benchmark or sold to other regulated parties.